-I have met stay-at-home parents who hire a nanny just so that someone can be with the baby all day, whether it's the parent or the nanny switching off, and that is not doing babies any good.
-First of all, they need way less stimulation than we are constantly giving them.
+I have met stay-at-home parents who hire a nanny just so that someone can be, you know, with the baby all day, whether it's the parent or the nanny, you know, switching off, and that is not doing babies any good.
+First of all, they need way less stimulation and then we are constantly giving them.
 They want to be way more chilled out.
-They don't need us shaking toys in their face.
-Especially in the first two months, don't be shaking toys in their face.

-Don't be showing them videos and playing kid's music super loud, when it's annoying and you hate it.
+They do not need us shaking toys in their face, especially in the first like two months.
+Do not be shaking toys in their face.
+Do not be showing them videos and playing kids music super loud when it's annoying and you hate it.

 Listen to stuff that you want to listen to.
-Let them watch you, let them observe you living your life, let them observe their older siblings or the other people that are around.
-They do not need constant, focused attention.

-Now, does that mean you should never talk to your baby, or never make eye contact, or just throw them in their crib all day like they did in the 1930s?
+Let them watch you.
+Let them observe you living your life.
+Let them observe their older siblings or the other people that are around.
+They do not need constant focused attention.
+Now, does that mean you should never talk to your baby or never make eye contact or just throw them in their crib all day like they did in the 1930s?

 Of course not.
-But getting them used to being a part of the family structure.
-Waiting, when there needs to be patience.
-Watching, when you're doing something that they can't be involved with.
-You are allowed to do all of those things.

-I see parents all the time sitting with their baby, playing on the floor, and not even really doing anything because the baby's just lying there doing tummy time or whatever, and then as soon as the baby goes to sleep, you clean up the toys, you start the laundry, you start the dishes.
-You use this whole naptime running around like a crazy person, and you never get to just sit and relax, do something for yourself, eat, shower, any of those things.
+But getting them used to being a part of the family structure, waiting when there needs to be patience, watching when you're doing something that they cannot be involved with, you are allowed to do all of those things.
+I see parents all the time sitting with their baby, playing on the floor, not even really doing anything because the baby's just laying there like doing tummy time or whatever.
+And then as soon as the baby goes to sleep, you clean up the toys, you start the laundry, you start the dishes, and then you use this whole nap time running around like a crazy person, and you never get to just sit and relax, do something for yourself, eat, shower, any of those things.
+So really take advantage of the time that your baby is awake.

-So, really take advantage of the time that your baby is awake.
-And when they get a little older...
-Honestly not that much older.
-I mean, even four months, six months.
-But especially like nine months, 10 months, a year, toddlers... get them involved.

-"Let's put the toys away together.
-I am not going to let you make a huge mess while you're awake, then I put you down and I run around cleaning up your mess."
+And when they get a little older, honestly, not that much older, I mean, even four months, six months, but especially like nine months, 10 months a year, toddlers, get them involved.
+Like, let's put the toys away together.
+I am not going to let you make a huge mess while you're awake, then I put you down and I run around cleaning up your mess.
 That is teaching them the absolute wrong lessons.
 We want them to be responsible for their own messes.
-And yes, of course, at first a toddler or little baby is not going to be very helpful.
-But the more we introduce them to it, the more we involve them, the more helpful they're going to become.
+And yes, of course, at first a toddler or a little baby is not going to be very helpful, but the more we introduce them to it, the more we involve them, the more helpful they're going to become.